jesyspa/snakt-design/Uniqueness/intro.md

 * We have a paper in progress about 1.
 * kotlinc already has a lot of support for callsInPlace, this looks like it should be comparable in difficulty.

+Some more design points:
+* Why make variables inaccessible after they have been passed as unique?

 ## Open design questions